-EE 160: Programming for Engineers Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prereg: Qualified for MATH 241.
-Semester Offered: Fall, Spring Description: This is an introductory course on computer programming and modern computing environments with an emphasis on algorithm and program design, implementation and debugging.
+EE 160: Programming for Engineers

+Class Hours: 3 lecture and 3 lab Prereq: Qualified for MATH 241.
+Semester Offered: Fall, Spring introductory course on computer programming and modern computing environments with an emphasis on algorithm and program design, implementation and debugging.
 Designed for engineering students, this course includes a hands-on laboratory to develop and practice programming skills.